sblancov/horserace/README.md

 ### Dependencies

-This application needs python 3.5 or greater currently.
+Currently, this application needs python 3.5 or greater.

 Dependencies are listed in Pipfile.